-original, natural mineral pigments, gouache, and gold on cotton. framed. artwork size: 21 x 25.5″ $5,000.
+original, natural mineral pigments, gouache, and gold on cotton. framed.
+To see a photo of the framed piece contact me Laura@LauraSanti.com – artwork size: 21 x 25.5″ $3,000.
 PayPal.Me/LauraSantiSacredArt

-He is also the patron of aesthetic appreciation and artistic creation, knowing that dwelling on works of great beauty refines us.
-Kubera is a duel-energy deity, with an unusually powerful blend of male and female energies.
+He is also the patron of aesthetic appreciation and artistic creation, as he knows that dwelling on works of great beauty refines us.
+Kubera is an unusually powerful blend of male and female energies.
 He is also connected to ecology and environmental concerns of the earth, and fertility as the abundance of life.
 He is an antidote to pride.
 In India he is sometimes shown with Lakshmi, goddess of fortune.
-There he is associated with what is called a “magic square”, and puja worship is often done to a drawing of the magic square rather than an image of him.
+In that country he is associated with what is called a “magic square”, and puja worship, or a prayer offering, is often done to a drawing of the magic square rather than an image of him.

 Magic squares are numerical arrangements constructed in a square grid where the numbers in each line in the grid add up to the same sum.
 They have been known about in all cultures for thousands of years – Albrecht Durer drew one in the corner of his etching “Melancholia”.
 In this painting Kubera’s magic square is placed in the breastplate of his horse.